ashimatyuk/face_segmentation/README.md

 ## Reproducing the experiment

 Download dataset and put it in 'dir_path' (main directory of the repository).
-Download weights and put model.best.pth  in 'dir_path / 'logdir' / 'checkpoints' / 'model.best.pth'.
+Download weights and put model.best.pth  in 'dir_path / 'logdir' / 'checkpoints' / 'model.best.pth' (folders in path should be created).
 Comment runner.train() function.
 Then you can run main.py, wait till data is preprocessed and predictions are made.